IfeeIhappy/Dipshitz/posts/how-it-works.md

 I've added some basic CSS, but that'll be a work in progress, I'm sure.
 The next big things will be:

 - RSS feed support
-- Become a Glitch Member
+- Become a Glitch Member (Going to see how much I can get away with for free first)
 - Custom domain
 - Clean up the Glitch project for easier remixing